 You are here

-Tom McKane is a Senior Associate Fellow of RUSI and a visiting senior fellow at the London School of Economics and Political Science.
+Tom McKane is a Distinguished Fellow of RUSI and a visiting senior fellow at the London School of Economics and Political Science.
 He is also a member of the European Leadership Network.

 From 2008-14 Tom was successively director general for strategy and director general for security policy in the UK Ministry of Defence.
 In 2012 he was briefly the acting permanent secretary of the MoD.
 He led the Ministry of Defence’s contribution to the 2010 Strategic Defence and Security Review and was the department’s principal adviser on all aspects of security policy, including multilateral and bilateral defence relations.